 Do you have children (names & ages)?
 Brothers/sisters?
 Pets (names)?
 I have two brothers named Ben (20 years old) and Matt (24 years old).
 I also have two sisters named Elise (22 years old) and Katie (25 years old).
 We used to have a dog named Molly, but she ran away.

 Anything about your personal or home life you would like to share?

 I am the youngest of my family and all of my brothers and sisters are off to college, so I am living at home with my mom and dad.
 We are not used to it being so quiet!

 Please share a favorite quote, your thoughts about life, or some other inspirational message.

 My favorite quote would have to be by Oliver Herford.
 “A woman’s mind is cleaner than a man’s: She changes it more often.”

 MARK YOUR CALENDARS

-Last day to request satisfactory/unsatisfactory option for first summer session
+Last day to request satisfactory/unsatisfactory option first spring session

 February 8 - 12, 2016